New Mental Health Program Relies on Proficient Health to Connect PCPs with Psychiatry Specialist

 The traditional method of calling the Psychiatry offices and waiting for a response would not meet the urgent communication needs of this program.
 The different forms of communication included EPIC, letters, faxes, and phone calls, all of which were not consistent in relaying secure quick information.
 The PCP needed a way to send PHI securely so that they could ask specific questions and provide the required background information for the specialists.
 In addition, Lurie’s Psychiatry service wanted to automatically route the questions coming in through the MAACC program to different resources depending on the type of question.

-In Proficient Connect, PCPs can quickly and easily choose from three pre-set “roles” (types of communication) including referrals (answered by an admin), assessments (answered by a psychologist) and medications (answered by a psychiatrist).
+In PH Connect, PCPs can quickly and easily choose from three pre-set “roles” (types of communication) including referrals (answered by an admin), assessments (answered by a psychologist) and medications (answered by a psychiatrist).
 A Lurie Children’s psychiatry specialist can respond to each message and provide the appropriate care based on message type, or forward the messages to another provider and send messages back regarding the patient.
 More roles can be added later as needed.

-Proficient Connect also automatically routes each message to the appropriate MAACC role, within the pre-determined time slots when a specialist is available to answer.
+PH Connect also automatically routes each message to the appropriate MAACC role, within the pre-determined time slots when a specialist is available to answer.
 Anything outside the window of availability shows the sender a popup message with the times and dates the program is open for messages (excludes nights and weekends).